 September 17, 1862.

-After the battle Captain Frederick S. Bass of Company E was promoted to major.
+After the battle Captain Frederick S. Bass of Company E (VMI Class of 1851) was promoted to major.

 |October 10||Brigadier General Hood was promoted to major general and given permanent command of the division.|